 7 Easy Ways to Curb Your Nighttime Snack Cravings

 It's 9 pm, and you’re settled on the sofa to watch your favorite sitcom or drama.
-As the theme music begins, you instantly crave something sweet, salty, crunchy or all of the above.
-By the time the second commercial ends, you’ve consumed a bag of potato chips or container of mint chocolate chip ice cream and probably feel pretty defeated in your healthy eating efforts.
+As the theme music starts, you instantly crave something sweet, salty, or crunchy.
+By the time the second commercial ends, you’ve downed a bag of potato chips or pint of mint chocolate chip ice cream and probably feel pretty defeated in your healthy eating efforts.

-The time of the nightly binge isn’t sabotaging your diet, it’s the overall number of calories you consume throughout the day.
+The timing of your nighttime binge isn't sabotaging your diet—it’s the overall number of calories you consume and burn throughout the day.

 Tips to curb nighttime cravings